smarie/python-pytest-cases/docs/index.md

  * on one hand, the usual `test_xxxx.py` file containing your test functions
  * on the other hand, a new `test_xxxx_cases.py` containing your cases functions

+In addition as a goodie, `pytest-cases` also provides a way to create **test suites with several steps**.
+This is an independent mechanism, but obviously work with the test cases, see [usage page for details](./usage/advanced/#test-suites-several-steps-on-each-case).

 ## Installing